Maybe you’ve got a novel in you? (image courtesy Clipart Panda)

 Compared to work…

 In the best of worlds, our jobs would provide us with the best qualities of our avocations, topped off with a livable income.
 Indeed, one of the goals of this blog is to explore how we can create better work and workplaces that move us closer toward that ideal.

 But transforming the experience of work is a long, hard slog.
 For many, work is largely a means to an end.
 Especially in the midst of this recession, higher aspirations for work may have to go on the shelf, at least temporarily.

-Likewise, the work of raising a family or caring for loved ones is demanding and sometimes thankless, even if the underlying devotions are the stuff of strong bonds.
-Many other forms of personal expression may be sacrificed to the demands of caregiving.
+Likewise, the work of raising a family or caring for loved ones is demanding and sometimes thankless in the short term, even if the underlying devotions are the stuff of strong bonds a long-term meaning.
+In the meantime, many other forms of personal expression may be sacrificed to the demands of caregiving.